 About Mark Byron Dallas

-An avid linguistics enthusiast with an ear for accents, Mark had been a mimic since childhood and, besides a lifelong love for acting in theatre, has always sought various outlets for his creativity.
-After graduating as a Graphic Arts major with a specialization in the field of communication, Mark lived in several cities across the United Kingdom.
+An avid linguistics enthusiast with an ear for accents, languages and phonetics have been an obsession of his since childhood and, besides a lifelong love for acting in theatre, has always sought various outlets for his creativity.
+After graduating as an Arts major with a specialization in the field of communication, Mark's early career took him to several cities across the United Kingdom.

-In the early 2000s, Mark caught wanderlust again and the family moved to Canada, where he set his sights on language teaching and retrained as an instructor, spending more than 15 years teaching English to international students, simultaneously picking up the phonetic nuances and phonotactics underlying a wide range of non-anglo accents.
+Shortly thereafter, opportunity beckoned in Canada, and on moving to Toronto, spent more than 15 joy-filled years teaching Advanced English to international students, simultaneously picking up the phonetic nuances and phonotactics underlying a wide range of non-anglo accents.

 Theatre & TV

 I have been involved in television theatre as an actor (both in the UK and Canada) and a dialect coach, working on productions including the BBC's Black Britain, several episodes of truTV's Masterminds and theatre productions such as Shelagh Stephenson's The Memory of Water (set in Yorkshire) and Murder Weapon by Brian Clemens.

 As a dialect coach, this has given me an invaluable insight into the pressures and demands that actors and directors come under when working on a production.